Hugo Junkers: Aeronautical work

-Junkers' aeronautical work began in earnest at age 50 when he worked with engineer Hans Reissner in Aachen.
+Junkers's aeronautical work began in earnest at age 50 when he worked with engineer Hans Reissner in Aachen.
 Reissner had developed an all-metal aircraft, on which work first started in 1909 at the Brand Heath, equipped with corrugated iron wings built by Junkers & Co. in Dessau.
 The iron wings were patented one year later.
 Junkers had a wind tunnel built and invented a hydraulic brake.

 He had far-sighted ideas of metal aeroplanes and flying wings, but the necessities of the war held him back.
 During World War I, the government forced him to focus on aircraft production.
 In 1915, he developed the world's first practical all-metal aircraft design, the Junkers J 1 "Blechesel" (Sheetmetal Donkey), which survived on display at the Deutsches Museum in Munich until WWII.
 His firm's first military production design in 1916–17 was the armored-fuselage, two-seat, all-metal sesquiplane known by its IdFlieg designation, the Junkers J.I, considered the best German ground attack aircraft of the war.
 During this time, the German government's IdFlieg military aviation inspectorate forced him to merge his firm with Anthony Fokker's to form the Junkers-Fokker Aktiengesellschaft on 20 October 1917.
-By 1918, Junkers' firm, with its previously demonstrated preference for monoplane-pattern airframe designs, had created the world's first production low-winged, single-seat monoplane all-metal fighter aircraft, the Junkers D.I, which pioneered the use of Alfred Wilm's 1906 invention of duralumin throughout a production airframe.
+By 1918, Junkers's firm, with its previously demonstrated preference for monoplane-pattern airframe designs, had created the world's first production low-winged, single-seat monoplane all-metal fighter aircraft, the Junkers D.I, which pioneered the use of Alfred Wilm's 1906 invention of duralumin throughout a production airframe.
 The D.I did not enter production until 1918.
 He also produced a two-seat monoplane fighter, the Junkers CL.I.
-Both postwar Soviet aviation pioneer Andrei Tupolev and American aviation designer William Bushnell Stout owed much to Hugo Junkers in the designs of their earlier aircraft, which benefited from Junkers' corrugated, light-metal construction technique.
+Both postwar Soviet aviation pioneer Andrei Tupolev and American aviation designer William Bushnell Stout owed much to Hugo Junkers in the designs of their earlier aircraft, which benefited from Junkers's corrugated, light-metal construction technique.